 Our initial Board will be selected through a process involving both Xerox and us.
-The initial directors who will serve after the Spin-Off will begin their terms at the time of the Distribution, with the exception of one independent director who will begin his or her term prior to the date on which "when-issued" trading of our common stock commences on the New York Stock Exchange and will serve on our Audit Committee, Compensation Committee and Corporate Governance Committee.
+The initial directors who will serve after the Spin-Off will begin their terms at the time of the Distribution, with the exception of one independent director who will begin his or her term prior to the date on which "when-issued" trading of our common stock commences on and will serve on our Audit Committee, Compensation Committee and Corporate Governance Committee.